-- 31 December: Deadline for submission of projects to be considered for funding the following year
+- 31 December: Deadline for submission of concepts to be considered for funding the following year

 - April: Agreement signing, release of first tranche of project grant

 - Interim report by project proponent, and upon positive evaluation release of second tranche of project grant

 - 31 March of succeeding year: Submission of final report and original receipts to the German Embassy

 Although this information has been prepared with utmost care, no responsibility for inaccuracies contained herein can be accepted.
 The information is subject to change without prior notice.